-Corporations today are doing business globally, forcing them to disseminate information to customer service representatives, outsourcing partners, development teams, sales, and so Connectivity, communication and forth. collaboration tools to access this information are more ubiquitous than ever before.
+Corporations today are doing business globally, forcing them to disseminate information to customer service representatives, outsourcing partners, development teams, sales, and so forth.
+Connectivity, communication collaboration tools to access this information are more ubiquitous than ever before.
 Emerging technologies like outsourcing and cloud computing are relied upon because they offer cost-effective alternatives to information access but pose hindrances to security/privacy.
 Lack of knowledge and/or expertise in monitoring data breaches poses grave risks to information.
-Moreover, the sophistication on cyber against confidential information attacks continues to remain on the rise.
+Moreover, the sophistication on cyber attacks against confidential information continues to remain on the rise.